jakubtomsu/jakubtomsu.github.io/content/posts/simple_undo_redo_in_odin.md

 }
 ```

 This is the procedure for pushing save points before any edits.
 I pass the state which will be changed, and then perform the change.
-Here is an example of placing Wall blocks on a mouse click:
+Here is an example of placing wall blocks on a mouse click:

 ```odin
 if input_pressed(.Mouse_Left) {